HDRUK/fma-dataloads/README.md

 $ gunicorn --workers 1 --threads 8 --bind 0.0.0.0:8080 main:app
 ```

-To trigger the ingestion script, you need to pass the MongoDB \_id ObjectId for the relevant publisher and database environment in the JSON body of a POST request:
+The MongoDB \_id ObjectId for the relevant publisher and database environment must be given in the JSON body of a POST request:

 ```
 POST http://[host:port]